yoyz/picoloop/README.md

 Changelog
 =========

 V0.73 :

 - add a midi delta option in the [BPM] menu to move the sync signal in time, it is a kind of "midi delay" but doesn't work exactly the same way
 - add a 'osc scale' which allow to change oscillator one or oscillator two pitch to make basic chord with two note
 - rework a bit BPSynth on opendingoo to allow to remove some bad FixedPoint behaviour
+- fix first buffer audio generation of pbsynth which lead to an audio glitch

 V0.71 :

 - improve realtime of mda drum synth, now quite useable, but need to be improved